kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 We need a new page because this will be a new layout that we want to look different from the other pages to highlight our players.

 ## [WP_Query()](https://codex.wordpress.org/Class_Reference/WP_Queryv)
-This is a really cool WordPress class that gives you the ability to alter your result from the WordPress Loop.
+This WordPress class gives you the ability to alter your result from the WordPress Loop.

-Instead of pulling all posts from our database we only want to pull our portfolio pieces.
+Instead of pulling all posts from our database we want to pull a subset which includes our portfolio pieces.
 To make this work we create a new instance of the `WP_Query()` class and pass it our `portfolio` post_type.
 Then we return our result which will hold an array of all the porfolio pieces (_or in our example, all our players_).

 `page-portfolio.php`